curl/everything-curl/sourcecode-layout.md

 ### lib

 This directory contains the full source code for libcurl.
-It is the same source code for all platforms - over one hundred C source files and a few more private header files.
+It is the same source code for all platforms—over one hundred C source files and a few more private header files.
 The header files used when building applications against libcurl are not stored in this directory; see include/curl for those.